msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ### Generics

-Thanks to generics, it is possible to create functions and classes that works with a variety of types.
+Thanks to generics, it is possible to create functions and classes that work with a variety of types.
 For example instead of having:

 ```TypeScript